-GROSS SALES
+Line 7-GROSS SALES

-If engaged in trading or manufacturing, enter on Line 7 on page 1 of return, the gross receipts, less goods returned and any allowances or discounts from the sale price.
+If engaged in trading or manufacturing, enter on page 1 of return, the gross receipts, less goods returned and any allowances or discounts from the sale price.

-COST OF GOODS SOLD
+Line 8-COST OF GOODS SOLD

-Enter on Line 8 the cost of goods sold.
+Enter the cost of goods sold.
 Attach schedule and explain fully the method used.